nice-monsters-and-scary-sprites/nice-monsters-and-scary-sprites/README.md

 - If you're below 16
 - Into zoophelia, adultxchild, incest ships, loli/shota (AKA: common sense!)
 - NSFW/R34 in general, and if you're prone to sharing that sort of thing with others
 - I'm very open about my faith.
-If that bothers you so much, then hide me
+If that bothers you so bad, then hide me

 _______________________________________________________________________________________________________